 Rampart Range Wildlands Project

 The Rampart Range Wildlands Project is an initiative of the Colorado Mountain Club's Denver and Pike's Peak chapters.
 We aim to work with a diversity of stakeholders in determining how best to protect this special area while also being conscious of others needs.
-Threats include encroaching motorized recreation as well as oil and gas development.

 UPCOMING EVENTS AND ACTIVITIES